How Long Can A Person Go Without Water (And Why)?

 It is advised that women must take a minimum of 11.5 cups of water every day.
 At the same time, men require 15.5 cups of water daily.
 By consuming the necessary amount of water daily, the overall health of an individual is improved.
 Water also helps in the digestion of food and smoothes all the metabolic processes in the body.
 An adequate amount of water intake is also required for keeping the cardiovascular system healthy.
 Loss of water leads to dehydration, and as a result, the body may not function properly.

-Also Read: How Long Does Rigor Mortis Last (And Why)?
+Also Read: How Long After The Old Testament Was Jesus Born (And Why)?

 Conclusion